what is the full form of

 Who should opt for a PhD Program?

-A doctor of philosophy degree is recommended for those who wish to work in academics or research (PhD).
+A Doctor of Philosophy degree is recommended for those who wish to work in academics or research (PhD).
 A PhD enables people to learn more about a subject they are passionate about.
 It gives those who deserve it a sense of pride and respect.

 Students who are unsure about whether a PhD is suited for them may seek advice from teachers and previous PhD candidates.
 Understanding what PhD degrees include may be gained by investigating various PhD programs.
 Students who have a clear comprehension of the framework can decide whether or not to pursue a PhD.